 Breedplan logo

 Buying bulls at multivendor sales can be difficult.
-It is hard to tell if some stock look better because of the feed they are on or because they are genetically superior.
-Certainly you can visually check structural aspects, temperament and other characteristics, and you may have had experience with some studs or sire lines.
+It is hard to tell if some stock looks better because of the feed they are on or because they are genetically superior.
+Certainly, you can visually check structural aspects, temperament and other characteristics, and you may have had experience with some studs or sire lines.
 A better indicator of likely breeding values, for example on growth rates, milking ability, carcase attributes, female fertility and feed efficiency levels, would be of great help when considering desired characteristics in progeny.

 Buying bulls on a property allows better comparison within that herd, but how do you compare these cattle with cattle from other herds?